- Windows 11 now enables Device Encryption automatically during installation.

 Once you complete the steps, Windows 11 will disable encryption on your computer.

-In the case that you want to use your computer with encryption, it’s recommended to back up the BitLocker recovery key as if the unexpected happens, you will have a way to recover.
+If you want to use your computer with BitLocker enabled, it’s recommended to find and back up your recovery key, in case the unexpected happens, you will have a way to recover.
+If you’re using the full version of BitLocker on Windows 11 Pro, you can back up the BitLocker recovery key from Control Panel.

 It’s important to note that many computer manufacturers have been encrypting devices by default for a long time, and the ability to use encryption during installation isn’t new to Windows 11.
-However, starting with version 24H2, Microsoft will try to enforce the feature more, even when you reset your computer.
+However, starting with version 24H2, Microsoft will try to enforce the feature more rigorously, even after you reset your computer.
 However, the security feature won’t turn on automatically when upgrading from an older version to 24H2.

 Are you turning off encryption on your computer?
 Or do you have any questions?
 Let me know in the comments below.